Managing Levels and Restrictions at a Global level

 Once the Restriction Scheme has been created this can be applied to Confluence using the Scope settings in the same way as the Level Schemes.

-If you have any questions or would like to chat to us, our support team are here to help!
+If you have any questions about Compliance or would like to speak with us, please don’t hesitate to reach out to our Customer Support team.